merylturner/portfolio/README.md

 Little blurb on my homepage that has an image and short description of myself.
 *(STRETCH GOAL: to add icons of 'what I do' example - Web Development, Graphic Design, etc)*

-##Projects
+## Projects
 Create template for all projects including image, title, date and a small description of the project.
+Mobile First Design, create column flex box of items within their div, and set to expand when on a larger screen - *media queries*

+## Footer
+Contains social media icons, and contact information.
+*(STRETCH GOAL: to add a contact form with name, email, subject and description)*

 ## General Styling
 Horizontal Rules to divide your content
-Mobile First Design, create column flex box of items within their div, and set to expand when on a larger screen